 - Mariposa Lily (Californian) – Supports animals being introduced to their human

-Make up a treatment bottle taking 2 drops from your chosen flower essences above and make up in a dropper bottle with 30mls (1 oz) of spring water.
+Make up a treatment bottle taking 2 drops from your chosen flower essences above and put in a 30 ml (1 oz) dropper bottle filled with spring water.
 Give your animal 4 drops 4 times a day.

 With cats that hide, you can support them by placing them in a cage in the room where you are.
 They will not be able to run and hide but will learn that the world is ok and also feel safe in their cage.
 I used this technique to introduce my new kittens into my home and also to my two Springer Spaniels.
 It worked brilliantly.

-Animals that suffer from Early Abrupt Weaning need to be understood that a lot of their problems are due to them feeling fearful and insecure.
+With animals that suffer from Early Abrupt Weaning, we need to understand that a lot of their problems are due to them feeling fearful and insecure.
 They find new experiences scary as they do not have the communication or social skills to deal with it.
 They like routine and can be unpredictable when pushed outside their comfort zone.
 Re-socializing them to new practices will take time, so move slowly and allow them to show you the pace that you both need to work with.
 Flower Essences can play a big part in helping them to adjust.